kapilkapadi/bitcci_equity_token/README.md

 # Security-Token
-Solidity Smart Contracts for bitcci Equity Token, Regulator and Token Sale.
+Solidity Smart Contracts for bitcci Equity Token and Regulator